deco3500-2017/Barnabees-UQLyfe/README.md

 UQ Lyfe differs from current methods with the introduction of:
 * Gamification
-* Leaderboards,
+* Leaderboards
 * Social Matchmaking
 * Integrated Instant Messaging
-* Team based cooperation through a faction/school system and
+* Team based cooperation through a faction and school system
 * Map and Timetable integration

 ### Social & Mobile Theory